gggeek/phpxmlrpc-demoservers/README.md

 ### Fine-tuning the installation

-* in order to allow the servers to answers CORS preflight requests, use the php.ini setting `auto_prepend_file` to always load `./bin/config/_prepend.php`
+* in order to allow the servers to answers CORS preflight requests, use the php.ini setting `auto_prepend_file` to always load `./config/_prepend.php`
 * if the web server does not support .htaccess files: configure it to deny access to directories `./bin`, `./config`
 * to allow auto-upgrade of the 3 bundled libraries, set up a cron-job to execute periodically the script `./bin/update_if_canary_found.sh`.
 Then external processes will be able to trigger the upgrade via creating the file `./var/canary/please_update.txt`.
-This could be done eg. via a github action job with an ftp step.
+This could be done eg. via a github action job with a ftp step.
+  NB: the cron-job will execute a `git pull` of itself (this project).
+In order for that to work, you most likely will have to set up some authentication means, such as f.e. creating a keypair on the taregt server, and uploading the public key to this project's github settings.

 License
 -------